Stewartsl17/Kickstarter_Challenge/README.md

 Overall, the dataset was fairly complete but there were a couple limitations that could provide insight for future analysis:

 * One limitation of the dataset is lacked on variables to analyze in terms of impact on success and failure.
-There was no way to look into amount of outside work (promotions and other awareness-related work) that led to successful, failed, or canceled campaigns.
+There was no way to look into amount of outside work (promotions and advertisements) that led to successful, failed, or canceled campaigns.
 * Moreover, all of the data was in US currency so we did not look into the changes between different currencies.
-This could provide some interesting insights as well as could change when looking individual factors by countries.
+This could provide some interesting insights ,as well as, could change analysis when looking individual factors by countries.

 ## Other possible tables or graphs

+In addition to the analysis above, there are more realms that we could analyze in order to see other impacts on campaign success or failures.
+One, we could look into the amount of advertisements and other work into campaigns and see the effect of that on whether the campaign succeeded or failed.
+Within this, depending on who ran the campaign and how it was run would potentially yield interesting insights.
+Another realm that could be looked into would be the optimal length of campaign and see exactly how long a campaign should run in order to provide the optimal result.
+This couple with the analysis based on launch date could provide interesting insights.